SumiSastri/nodeJs-and-server-side-javascript/README.md

 #### Project goals

 This project focuses on server-side JavaScript with Node.js.
+Certificates of completion from Linked-in Learning focusing on levelling-up server-side js.

+1. Node essential traning (July 2020)
+2. Node real-time web with Socket.io (Aug 2020)
+3. Express essential training(Aug 2020)

 **What is the front-end (client-side)?**

-The front end (client side) is based on three key languages - HTML (hyper-text-markup-language), CSS (Cascading Style Sheets) and JavaScript.
+The front end (client side) is based on three key languages - HTML (hyper-text-markup-language, CSS (Cascading Style Sheets) and JavaScript.
 JavaScript is a browser-based language that needs its host - HTML to operate its code blocks(algorithms).

 Today front-end browsers are in many client devices - phone, tablet, computer screen, wrist watch.
 It mainly refers to the user interface with a web/mobile application.